ramalho/dialogue/README.md

 The programs in this repository show how to build and test a REPL (Read-Eval-Print-Loop, the core loop of an interactive interpreter).

 ## The Dialogue testing class

 The most complicated code here is the `Dialogue` class, designed for testing REPLs.
 Given a multi-line interactive session transcript, a `Dialogue` instance emulates user interactions by offering a `fake_input` method which can mock the `input` built-in function in Python 3.
 Monkey-patching the `input` built-in before running a REPL will feed it with fake user inputs from a session transcript.

 Each time the REPL calls `input`, the `fake_input` mock will print a prompt and a fake user input, then return the same user input string to the REPL for processing.

-The `transcript` method returns a multi-line string with all the prompts, user inputs and the outputs expected from the REPL under test.
+The `Dialogue.session` instance attribute holds a multi-line string with all the prompts, user inputs and the outputs expected from the REPL under test.

 See the `dialogue_test.py` module for two simple REPLs that exercise the `Dialogue` class.

 ## An adding machine REPL